 Crate Train Your Labradoodle

-Some people don’t like crates but they can play a major role when you are potty training your puppy.
-You can’t be home all the time and a crate or kennel will serve as a den for them when you go out.
+Some people don’t like crates, but they can play a major role in potty training your puppy.
+You can’t be home all the time, and a crate or kennel will serve as a den for them when you go out.